Statement of changes in financial position

 In business accounting, the statement of change in financial position is a financial statement that outlines the sources and uses of funds and explains any changes in cash or working capital.
+There is no single, agreed-upon definition, but all are about comparative value of each cash statement.

 About

 It contains activities from operations that alter the cash of a company has on hand.
 Changes in financial position include cash outflows, such as capital expenditures, and cash inflows, such as revenue.
 It may also include certain non-cash changes, such as depreciation.

 The use of this statement is to provide relevant and focused on a period, so that users of financial statements with sufficient information to: